kumar303/quneo-exp/README.md

     npm install
     npm start

 Open it in a browser.
-Activate Quneo default preset 1.
-Tap on the Quneo pads.
+Activate QuNeo default preset 1.
+Tap on the QuNeo pads.